greilick-industries/rcatc-scripts-grblhal/README.md

 Whenever you want to update one or more settings:
 - Make the appropriate changes to your local P200.macro.
 - Upload the modified P200.macro to your SD card.
-- Execute G65 P200 Q0 to update the settings only.
+- Execute G65 P200 Q0 to update the settings.

 ## Included Macros